aaron-grau/curic/rails/projects/art_share_api/README.md

 We won't need any of the other routes, so you can use `only:` to restrict them.

+Use Postman to make sure that your controller's `create` and `destroy` actions work properly.
+Remember, our validations should prevent us from sharing the same `artwork` with the same `user` more than once.

 #### User's Artworks: nested routes

 We want to be able to fetch the `Artwork`s of a particular user.
-However, However, right now a GET to `/artworks` gets all of the artworks in the system.
+However, right now a GET to `/artworks` gets all of the artworks in the system.

 Let's add a new, nested resource, `/users/:user_id/artworks`, so that